 You might be feeling unsure whether you’re ready to start a claim, or you might want clarity on whether you could be eligible for compensation.
-Our advisors are here to help – you can speak to them for free on 0800 234 6438.
+A specialist legal adviser can help – you can speak to one for free on 0800 234 6438.

-When you call us, we’ll be happy to answer any questions you might have about claiming.
-We’ll listen to everything you say about your asbestosis and how it’s affected you, and will then be able to let you know whether we think you could claim.
+When you call them, they’ll be happy to answer any questions you might have about claiming.
+They’ll listen to everything you say about your asbestosis and how it’s affected you, and will then be able to let you know whether they think you could claim.

-If you decide you don’t want to take it any further just yet, that’s fine – we’ll never rush you into starting a case.
-But if you would like to go ahead, we’ll choose the right specialist solicitor and can usually put you in touch with them straight away.
+If you decide you don’t want to take it any further just yet, that’s fine – your legal adviser will never rush you into starting a case.
+But if you would like to go ahead, they’ll choose the right specialist solicitor and can usually put you in touch with them straight away.

 Our partner solicitors work on a no win no fee basis, which means your claim with them will be risk-free.
 Quite simply, if you don’t win your case then you won’t have to pay your solicitors fees, so there’s no risk of being left out of pocket.